mzur/kirby-uniform/docs/methods.md

 Get a single error by key

 If no key is provided, the first error will be returned.
+This method returns an array because there may be multiple error messages for a single field.

 Return: `array`